 The benefits of trees

-They contrast with the buildings that dominate most city streets and soften traffic noise, screen unwanted views, reduce glare and shade us during summer.
+They contrast with the buildings that dominate most city streets, soften traffic noise, screen unwanted views, reduce glare and shade us during warmer weather.